glacier-modding/Hitman-Hashes/README.md

 This repository contains three main scripts merge.py, add_paths.py and add_new_hashes.py.
 They must be ran from the repository's root directory like `python ./scripts/add_paths.py`.

 ### merge.py
-Generates the hash_list.txt.
+Generates hash_list.txt.
 Takes a version number as an argument.
+Example: `python ./scripts/merge.py 0`

 ### add_paths.py
-Adds paths to their assoicated hashes within the path's JSON files.
+Adds paths to their assoicated hashes within the path folder's JSON files.

 Requires a `new_paths.txt` file in the repository's root directory which contains data structured like: